ueom/smartueom/README.md

-# smartueom
+# TcpComm
-C programming on Ubuntu Linux
+TCP/IP Server and Client Program on Ubuntu Linux.